determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/slurm-known-issues.rst

       ERROR: task failed without an associated exit code: sbatch: error: CPU count per node can not be satisfied sbatch: error: Batch job submission failed: Requested node configuration is not available.

+-  A job may fail with the message ``resources failed with non-zero exit code``, Determined reports the exit code in the experiment logs.
+For example, the experiment logs contain ``srun: error:
+   node002: task 0: Exited with exit code 7``.